devicee/kubernetes_learning/README.md

 # README
 This document will guide you through the setup of kubernetes of your application.
-Then it will continue to setup the SSL certificate for HTTPS.
+Then it will continue to setup the TLS certificate for HTTPS.
 ## Deploying your application in Kubernetes
 1. First build the image with the following command, change your docker path:
 ``docker build --tag refikh/django_refa:latest .``